 Read on for further information about how you may be impacted if you want to keep an analogue alarm and the options available to you.

-One impact of digital lines will be lack of power backup in an outage.
-Currently with the analogue network, if there is a power cut your telephone line is generally unaffected, and your landline personal alarm unit will have a battery backup so that you can make an emergency call if needed.
+One impact of digital lines will be a lack of power backup in an outage.
+Currently with the analogue network, if there is a power cut, your telephone line is generally unaffected, and your landline personal alarm unit will have a battery backup so that you can make an emergency call if needed.

 Telephone landline customers who are considered vulnerable can ask BT to be excluded from the upgrade and can continue to use their existing equipment.
 However, this should not be considered a long-term solution as analogue telephone lines will no longer be maintained after 2025.